ecomplus/application-starter/README.md

 }
 ```

 > You should consume it if you want to use this boilerplate as an _authentication backend_ only.
-By getting this data (HTTP GET) you'll be able to run authenticated requests to [Store API](https://developers.e-com.plus/docs/api/#/store/) from your own server, using with your preferred language, framework...
+By getting this data (HTTP GET) you'll be able to run authenticated requests to [Store API](https://developers.e-com.plus/docs/api/#/store/) from your own server, with your preferred language, framework...

 #### [`refresh-tokens`](functions/routes/ecom/refresh-tokens.js)